shellbound/jwalk/README.md

 A jwalk _examiner_ is an [awk script][awk] with a runtime environment tailored for parsing jwalk output.
 Specifically, examiners have access to special variables with details about the record.

-Pass one or more `-e <script>` options on the command line to specify examiners inline:
+Pass one or more `-e <script>` options to jwalk on the command line to specify examiners inline:

     $ echo '["awk","cut","grep","sed"]' \
     >      | jwalk -l -e '{print value}'